 - stupor, lethargy, or unconsciousness

-Complications can arise after a brain hemorrhage.
-The bleeding prevents the nerve cells from communicating with the parts of the body and the functions they control.
-Problems such as a loss of memory, speech, or movement in the affected area are common.
+Complications often arise from a brain hemorrhage.
+The bleeding prevents the nerve cells from communicating with other parts of the body and resuming normal function.

-Depending on the location and the damage that occurs, there may be some lasting complications.
-These complications can include:
+Depending on the location of a hemorrhage and the damage that occurs, some complications may be permanent.
+These might include:

 - numbness or weakness in part of the body